Beginner Trading: A Risk-First Guide to Crypto Trading

 The Most Common Beginner Trading Mistakes

-• Trading based on emotions: Buying because you are excited (FOMO) or selling because you are scared (panic selling).
-Emotions and trading do not mix.
+- Trading based on emotions: Buying because you are excited (FOMO) or selling because you are scared (panic selling).

-• Overtrading: Making too many trades in a short period.
+- Overtrading: Making too many trades in a short period.
 Each trade costs fees and increases your risk.
-Sometimes the best trade is no trade.

-• Chasing pumps: Buying a coin after it has already gone up 50 percent because you think it will keep going.
+- Chasing pumps: Buying a coin after it has already gone up 50 percent.
 By the time you see the pump, the smart money is already selling.

-• Ignoring fees: Trading fees, gas fees, and spread (the difference between buy and sell prices) add up quickly.
-Make sure your expected profit is larger than your total fees.
+- Ignoring fees: Trading fees, gas fees, and spread add up quickly.

-• No stop loss: "I will sell if it drops more."
-Then it drops more, and you hold, hoping for a recovery.
+- No stop loss: "I will sell if it drops more."
 Then it drops more.
 A stop loss removes this emotional trap.

-• Using leverage: This point cannot be stressed enough.
-Leverage destroys beginners.
+- Using leverage: Leverage destroys beginners.
 Avoid it completely until you have at least a year of profitable spot trading experience.

 Useful Tools for Beginner Traders